usnistgov/oscal-xproc3/tutorial/readme.md

 Since the different tracks are arranged along the same topics, the treatments are also suitable for groups who wish to work any or all tracks collaboratively.

-If you want a no-code experience, skip the Maker track and skim the Observer track, but do not skip looking at the code base, accepting that much will remain mysterious.
+If you want a no-code experience, read the Learner track, skip the Maker track and skim the Observer track.
+Keep in mind that you might have to run pipelines, if only to see their outputs.

-If security concerns preclude you from running locally, post us an Issue and the dev team will investigate options including a container-based distribution of some nature.
-The beauty and simplicity of 'bare bones' however is what recommends it to us and you.
+If for any reason you can't run XProc or Java, post us an Issue and the dev team will investigate options including a container-based distribution of some nature.
+The simplicity of 'bare bones' however recommends it to us and you.

 ### Observer Track